georgexyz19/georgexyz.com/content/posts/git-command-reference.md

 Delete a branch:

 git branch -d `<name of the branch>`
-: this deletes it locally
+: this deletes branch locally

 git branch -a
-: check the repo branches
+: check repo branches

 git push origin --delete `<name of the branch>`
-: this deletes it from the repo
+: this deletes branch from remote repo